thibaud200/light_novel/README.md

   - it will verify if the files are already been converted (*.progress file). if so it will skip it
   - then take the file and add them to calibre (calibredb)
   - convert them to epub with the convert command
   - modify the metadata from the epub by taking the directory name as the value for the "Series" name and the chapter number for the index of the file
+      =>So each file from the same book will be recognise as such and sorted by chapter number in kavita
   - then save it to the directory specified